PudCrewTristan/Ultimate-SMG-Tools/README.md

  # Tools Used in this pack
- CANM Editor by PhantomWings,
+CANM Editor by PhantomWings,<br/>
-Launch Cam Plus by SuperHackio,
+Launch Cam Plus by SuperHackio,<br/>
-ARC Tools by Lunaboy, JaytheHam, and Anthe,
+ARC Tools by Lunaboy, JaytheHam, and Anthe,<br/>
-SZS Tools by thankis/BAT Files by Aurum,
+SZS Tools by thankis/BAT Files by Aurum,<br/>
-WSZST by Wiimm,
+WSZST by Wiimm,<br/>
-AW Extractor by thankis and Aurum,
+AW Extractor by thankis and Aurum,<br/>
-WiiExplorer (Original) by Mega-Mario/Staple Butter, WiiExplorer (Hackio) by SuperHackio,
+WiiExplorer (Original) by Mega-Mario/Staple Butter,<br/>
+WiiExplorer (Hackio) by SuperHackio,<br/>
-WiiScrubber by ???,
+WiiScrubber by ???,<br/>
-Anarchy in the Galaxy by PhantomWings,
+Anarchy in the Galaxy by PhantomWings,<br/>
-BCSV Editor by marionumber1,
+BCSV Editor by marionumber1,<br/>
-Dossun2 by Aurum,
+Dossun2 by Aurum,<br/>
-Hash Calculator for SMG by Aurum,
+Hash Calculator for SMG by Aurum,<br/>
-Scenaristar.V1.0.0.0 by SuperHackio,
+Scenaristar.V1.0.0.0 by SuperHackio,<br/>
-Syati by shibboleet,
+Syati by shibboleet,<br/>
 Whitehole v1.1.2, v1.1.3, v1.2, v1.3, v1.4.3, v1.5.1, v1.6 and WhiteholeForSMG1 by StapleButter, Phantom Wings, Treeki, yaz0r, thakis, groepaz, Dirbaio, shibboleet, NWPlayer123.
-Aurum, JuPaHe64, TheSunCat, SmudgeDraws, Luma48, OcelotGaming, Arisotura, Mark Cangila, Bussun and IonicPixels,
-New ObjectDatabase by shibboleet,
-Takochu (Beta Stages) by shibboleet
-World Map Editor by PhantomWings and shibboleet,
-BDL Create by blank,
-BDL To BMD converter by blank,
-BMD & BDL Viewer by ???,
-BMD To BDL converter by blank, btk-conv-1.1.2 by Yoshi2,
-Collision Creator 0.6 & 0.7 by ???,
-Collision Exporter by blank,
-j3dview by Yoshi2,
-KCL Create by blank,
-Model Importer GUI by shibboleet & Anthe,
-SuperBMD by Yoshi2,
-BrawlBox by ???,
-Midi to BMS by ???,
-astConverter by Anthe, blank, hcs, MP3Doctor, and gericom, Aurum's AllnOne-Pack by Aurum,
-Aurum's ASM Pack and More by Aurum,
-BTI Tools by Anthe and ???/BAT file by Aurum,
-Hackio (US-KOR) by EPICHICKENSOUP,
-List by oolllddd,
-pyBCK by marionumber1,
-pyJPC by NWPlayer123,
-pyTEX1 by marionumber1,
-pyTools by NWPlayer123,
-riivo2dolphin by Aurum
-RiivoXMLCreate v1.0/Neo (v1.5) by Aurum,
-SMG1 Crash Debugger by shibboleet,
-SMG2 Starter Pack by Aurum/Crash Debugger by Treeki Wii Layout Editor by Gericom,
-Flying and Ice Mario in SMG2 by marionumber1, SMG1/SMG2 Galaxy Templates/Cheats by Young Master Luma, SMG1 Galaxy Template by shibboleet,
-SMG1 Zone Template by PudvahCrew,
-SMG2 Galaxy Template by shibboleet,
-SMG2 XML Template by Aurum,
-SMG2 Zone Template by Aurum,
-MessageID Patch for SMG1 by Zyphro honoruty by EPICHICKENSOUP
-NuntiusNovus/msbconv by Anthe, blank and NWPlayer123,
+Aurum, JuPaHe64, TheSunCat, SmudgeDraws, Luma48, OcelotGaming, Arisotura, Mark Cangila, Bussun and IonicPixels,<br/>
+New ObjectDatabase by shibboleet,<br/>
+Takochu (Beta Stages) by shibboleet<br/>
+World Map Editor by PhantomWings and shibboleet,<br/>
+BDL Create by blank,<br/>
+BDL To BMD converter by blank,<br/>
+BMD & BDL Viewer by ???,<br/>
+BMD To BDL converter by blank,<br/>
+btk-conv-1.1.2 by Yoshi2,<br/>
+Collision Creator 0.6 & 0.7 by ???,<br/>
+Collision Exporter by blank,<br/>
+j3dview by Yoshi2,<br/>
+KCL Create by blank,<br/>
+Model Importer GUI by shibboleet & Anthe,<br/>
+SuperBMD by Yoshi2,<br/>
+BrawlBox by ???,<br/>
+Midi to BMS by ???,<br/>
+astConverter by Anthe, blank, hcs, MP3Doctor, and gericom,<br/>
+Aurum's AllnOne-Pack by Aurum,<br/>
+Aurum's ASM Pack and More by Aurum,<br/>
+BTI Tools by Anthe and ???/BAT file by Aurum,<br/>
+Hackio (US-KOR) by EPICHICKENSOUP,<br/>
+List by oolllddd,<br/>
+pyBCK by marionumber1,<br/>
+pyJPC by NWPlayer123,<br/>
+pyTEX1 by marionumber1,<br/>
+pyTools by NWPlayer123,<br/>
+riivo2dolphin by Aurum<br/>
+RiivoXMLCreate v1.0/Neo (v1.5) by Aurum,<br/>
+SMG1 Crash Debugger by shibboleet,<br/>
+SMG2 Starter Pack by Aurum/Crash Debugger by Treeki<br/>
+Wii Layout Editor by Gericom,<br/>
+Flying and Ice Mario in SMG2 by marionumber1,<br/>
+SMG1/SMG2 Galaxy Templates/Cheats by Young Master Luma,<br/>
+SMG1 Galaxy Template by shibboleet,<br/>
+SMG1 Zone Template by PudvahCrew,<br/>
+SMG2 Galaxy Template by shibboleet,<br/>
+SMG2 XML Template by Aurum,<br/>
+SMG2 Zone Template by Aurum,<br/>
+MessageID Patch for SMG1 by Zyphro<br/>
+honoruty by EPICHICKENSOUP<br/>
+NuntiusNovus/msbconv by Anthe, blank and NWPlayer123,<br/>

 # Tools Packs Used To Make This Pack:
-Galaxy Pack 1.2 - Aurum
+Galaxy Pack 1.2 - Aurum<br/>
-Super Mario Galaxy Tools - Alex SMG
+Super Mario Galaxy Tools - Alex SMG<br/>
-Tools? - Froggo
+Tools? - Froggo<br/>